q2333gh/q2333gh.github.io/_posts/2023-06-30-Live with difficult and fear.md

 ## change the view of frastration

-## Things hepls: Eats and Excercices: Leave the task for a little while ,Return with power.
+## Things helps: Eats and Excercices: Leave the task for a little while ,Return with power.

 **You can have the _biological power_ and potential to overcome challenge.**
 Goal: